Thesis. Phase 1. Week 2.

 The Secret Lives of Colour – Kassia St Clair

-The little book of colour: How to use the psychology of colour to transform your life – Karen Haller – “Nobody seems to know why different cultures divide the colour spectrum differently, [but finding suggest] that the way we see colours is to a large degree dependant on the words that we have in our repertoire for them.
+The little book of colour: How to use the psychology of colour to transform your life – Karen Haller – “Nobody seems to know why different cultures divide the colour spectrum differently, [but finding suggest] that the way we see colours is to a large degree dependent on the words that we have in our repertoire for them.
 And what that implies is that we may very well be seeing the world differently from the way our neighbours see it.”

 The Island of the Colorblind – Oliver Sax